johnnithin08/Crime-Patrol-Ethereum-React/Readme.md

  • Integration with all major Ethereum testnets

- • A blockchain-based randomness generator to ensure fairness
+ • Permissioned network

- • Real-time ether to USD converter
+ • Provision to add new users on registration

 ## Technologies Used